lucaros1190/EntoSim/README.txt

     - input/.RatePar-simulator/ contains the .txt files containing the development rate function parameters needed to run the simulations
     - input/.SimStorage/ contains the .txt files containing the numerical output of 'Simulator' needed for the calculations
     - input/.validator contains the .txt file containing the data series for the 'Validator' QQ-plot
+9. Notice that the hidden directories will be automatically hidden by the 'make all' command within Makefile, when you compile and build the executable of EntoSim.
+On this git repository they are not hidden.

 **********************
 * How to use EntoSim *